-The Department of Spanish offers many ways to test and earn credit, declare proficiency, waive world language requirements, or fulfill world language requirements in a variety of undergraduate and graduate programs.
+The Department of Spanish offers several options to test and earn credit, declare proficiency, waive language requirements, or fulfill language requirements in a variety of undergraduate and graduate programs.
 Please see the brief descriptions below and detailed information at the links to the left to learn more about the types of testing we offer and which might serve your needs best.

 Click here for placement test details and registration information.

 We recognize that many students at the university speak languages other than those we teach.
 We cannot offer credit in those languages, but many academic programs will allow students to demonstrate proficiency in order to fulfill their language requirement.
 We do not verify the requirements of other programs, but we can connect you with resources to be tested in the language you speak, so you may have your requirement waived with your advisor's consent.

 If you wish to demonstrate your knowledge of a language with the proficiency testing option, you will be required to take a test to determine your level of proficiency in speaking, listening, reading, and writing.
 Because all testers are volunteers, we can make no guarantees about their availability to administer tests.
 Testers may charge a fee at their discretion for administering the test.
 Students should plan to be tested early in their academic careers, so that they are certain to fulfill any language requirements prior to applying for graduation.

 Please see our full list of available languages by clicking here.